Fun, Free, and Almost Free Things to do in Canberra

 Parliament House

-Architecturally Parliament House is up there with the Opera House for me for inspiring architecture.
-They have managed to design this enormous building with no less than 4700 rooms in such a way that it fits into the natural environment without overwhelming it.
+Architecturally, Parliament House is up there with the Opera House for me when it comes to inspiring architecture.
+They have designed this enormous building with no less than 4700 rooms in such a way that it fits into the natural environment without overwhelming it.

 Cipollino marble from Italy and Atlantide Rosa marble from Portugal resemble the gum trees of the Australian bush